Guidelines for the Series Texts and Translations

 - A letter briefly describing the proposed text (its length, usefulness in the classroom, and availability in other editions and the status of its reprint and translation rights)

-- Sample translations of five to ten pages with corresponding pages of the original text (if the text will be modernized, a five- to ten-page sample of the modernized text should accompany the original)
+- Sample translations of five to ten pages with corresponding pages of the original text (if the text will be modernized, a ten- to fifteen-page sample of the modernized text should accompany the original)

 - A table of contents